Search

 Histamine is a natural hormone that our body produces.
 We also can consume it through foods like red wine, cheese, yogurt, or avocados.
 Although we typically associate histamine with allergies, it plays a few key roles in our body—it tells the body to trigger the production of stomach acid, keeps our brain alert, and helps protect and heal our bodies after injury or allergies.

-Our mast cells make and store histamines, but it’s also the site for estrogen and progesterone receptors.
-When our hormones attach to these receptors, it triggers the production and release of histamine.
+Our mast cells make and store histamines, but they’re also the site for estrogen and progesterone receptors.
+When our hormones attach to these receptors, they trigger the production and release of histamine.
 When histamine is created, it signals to our bodies to produce even more estrogen.

 At the same time, estrogen can prevent our bodies from metabolizing histamine, leading to a histamine imbalance, which can happen whenever your estrogen levels are on the rise, like the start of your menstrual period, pregnancy, or when you are perimenopausal.